linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Securitized banking and the run on repo.md

 Panel B of Table 3 addresses the global aspects of the crisis.
 Panel B covers non-US non-subprime related asset classes, the same ones displayed in Panel C of Table 2.
 All of these asset classes are significantly affected by LIB-OIS, but not by the ABX.

-# 5.2.
-Credit spreads for all categories and tranches
+### 5.2.
+Credit Spreads for All Categories and Tranches

 Table 3 focuses on a subset of the available asset categories, a subset that we think is of particular interest but nevertheless is a subset.
 Table 4 summarizes the  $F$ -tests for the joint significance of the changes in LIB-OIS, for the full set of asset categories, broken down into the following categories: subprime-related, US; non-subprime-related; non-US non-subprime-related; financial firms (CDS spreads); and industrial firms (CDS spreads).
 The table has three panels, corresponding to the whole period from January 4, 2007 to January 29, 2009, and sub-periods.
 We also performed similar  $F$ -tests for the ABX and lags on all asset categories.
 These results are not tabulated, because there is nothing of interest to show overall, changes in the ABX are no better than noise at predicting changes in spreads.